 Bow swinging circle: Measured from the tip of the anchor shank to bow roller, so at least the length of the vessel needs to be added to get the true swinging circle.

 Snubber stretch: Tells you by how much the snubber / bridle stretches elastically under this load.
 Do not overstretch it!
 A stretch by 25% of the original length may be OK for a good snubber / bridle, but 50% is not.
 It may overpower it and make it snap.
 All this will depend on the material chosen for snubber / bridle, but as a rough guide, by default we colour–code a snubber stretch of 100–150% of the nominal stretch at 8 BFT in orange, and anything beyond that in red.
 If you do know the maximally allowed stretch MS of your snubber / bridle, you can specify it in Expert Mode and then the colour coding is as follows: Up to 50% MS black, up to 75% MS orange, and beyond that red.
 (Tip: Adjust the length of the lazy chain segment between bow roller and attachment point of snubber / bridle to limit the maximal stretch.)
 Also, snubbers / bridles wear out over time and have only a limited number of stretch cycles.
 So do replace them at regular intervals!

 ‚%‘: States how much of the swell energy is absorbed by the snubber / bridle / rope – as opposed to the chain.
 To be clear, this percentage refers to energy absorption, not to stretching.
-In shallow water, a good snubber / bridle will take on 50% and more.
+In shallow water, a good snubber / bridle will take on 60% and more of the swell energy.
 In deeper water the chain is more effective and will take a bigger share.

-Errors will be generated when the chain + snubber / rope cannot fully absorb the required energy.
-This may be due to too heavily constrained chain, due to too much swell without snubber / bridle / rope and / or seabed angle too large.
+Error messages will be generated when the chain + snubber / rope cannot fully absorb the required energy.
+This may be due to too heavily constrained chain, due to too much swell or strong gusts without snubber / bridle / rope and / or seabed angle too large.
 Anchoring will not be safe!